sizovs/sizovs.github.io/about.md

 I've been doing commercial software development for over 15 years, primarily in Java.
 I quickly grew from a developer to architect, from architect to software engineering manager, from manager to IT director.
 Today, I keep writing code, mentor software developers and their managers.

- I’m an Oracle Certified Master and Java Enterprise Architect (OCMEA), Certified Scrum Master, Certified Product Owner, PMP, and an ICF certified coach.
+ I’m an Oracle Certified Master and Java Enterprise Architect (OCMEA), Certified Scrum Master, Certified Product Owner, Certified Project Management Professional (PMP), and an ICF certified coach.

 ## My training